dries007/Project2/LOG.md

-21/04/2016  | Saving/reading of calendar data and tokens in json files + display framebuffer use testing 25/04/2016  | Text to display testing,drawing final print 02/05/2016  | Continuing writing text to screen and combining previous parts of python
+21/04/2016  | Saving/reading of calendar data and tokens in json files + display framebuffer use testing 25/04/2016  | Text to display testing,drawing final print 02/05/2016  | Continuing writing text to screen and combining previous parts of python 07/05/2016  | Webinterface settings, wifi, creating,reading and writing of settingsfiles,...